ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/Blocks/testBlocksBasic-output.md

-The purpose of this test is to verify that the semantic analyzer allows both declarations and statements in a block.
+The purpose of this test is to verify that the semantic analyzer allows both declarations and statements in any order within a block.

 -------------------------